usnistgov/ESV-Server/client/README.md

 5. Upload Supporting Documentation
 6. Certify (Optional)

+Post-certification

+7. Upload updated Public Use Document (Optional)
+8. Add new OE to existing certificate (Optional)

 ## 3. Run-types

 The client accepts different run-types, corresponding to a command, which are combinations of the above workflow.
 If certify is set to false in the configuration file, the full run will stop before the certify step.